dchristian3188/dchristian3188.github.io/_posts/2017-04-17-Working with Plaster.md

 Function        Test-PlasterManifest                               1.0.1      plaster
 ```

-# The default plaster template
+## The Default Plaster Template
 Lets start with our only Get command in the module.
+Running this cmdlet on a fresh install, returns the default Plaster Template.
 ```powershell
 PS C:\> Get-PlasterTemplate